 Ways to whiten your teeth after getting braces

-1. Over the counter whitening products
+1. Over-the-counter whitening products

 These include whitening strips, whitening toothpastes, and whitening pens.
 While they are safe and conveniently sold over the counter at most pharmacies and supermarkets, a major disadvantage is that due to the lower chemical concentration, it will take a very long time before you can notice a whitening effect.